aswad546/sacmat-behavioral-tracking-artifact/README.md

 Open **Flower** in your browser: http://localhost:5555

 This shows VV8's Celery task queue.
-Each submitted URL becomes a task.
-Wait until all tasks show status `SUCCESS` (green) or `FAILURE` (red).
+Each submitted URL spawns 2 chained tasks (crawl + log parse), so 13 submitted URLs = 26 total tasks.
+Wait until all 26 show status `SUCCESS` (green) or `FAILURE` (red).
 This typically takes 5-15 minutes depending on your machine and network speed.

 > **What's happening:** For each URL, VV8 launches an instrumented Chromium
 > browser, loads the page, triggers behavioral events (clicks, keystrokes,